In today’s tutorial, we’ll see how to use Kernel Boot in Nitrux.

 • 🔰 Information: To learn how to manage software in Nitrux, see the tutorial about Software Management.

-Let’s assume we use a similar container as the tutorial to use Distrobox.
+Let’s assume we use a container similar to that used in the tutorial to use Distrobox.
 To install the kernel package, run the following command.

-Then, we only copy the respective kernel image, initrd, System.map, and config files in the container’s /boot directory to any directory on our home.
-And also the modules for that kernel.
+Then, we only copy the respective kernel image, initrd, System.map, and config files in the container’s /boot directory to any directory on our home, as well as the modules for that kernel.

 • 🔰 Information: Replace the version number of the files and directory accordingly; in the examples below, we installed the Debian kernel 6.4.0-1.